-The most common symptoms of damaged pulp include pain in your tooth, and swelling and heat in your gum.
+The most common symptoms of damaged pulp include pain in your tooth and swelling and a heat sensation in your gums.
 Your dentist will examine the painful tooth and take X-rays to confirm the diagnosis.
 Your dentist will refer you to an endodontist or oral surgeon if they think you need a root canal.

 A root canal is performed in a dental office.
 When you arrive for your appointment, a technician will escort you to a treatment room, help you get situated in a chair, and place a bib around your neck to protect your clothes from stains.

 The specialist will place a small amount of numbing medication on your gum near the affected tooth.
 Once it has taken effect, a local anesthetic will be injected into your gums.
 You may feel a sharp pinch or a burning sensation, but this will pass quickly.

-When your tooth is numb, the dentist will remove the top part of the tooth with a drill.
-Once the infected or damaged pulp is exposed, the dentist will carefully remove it using special tools called files.
-He or she will be especially careful to clean out all the pathways (called canals) in your tooth.
+When your tooth is numb, the endodontist or oral surgeon will remove the top part of the tooth with a drill.
+Once the infected or damaged pulp is exposed, the specialist will carefully remove it using special tools called files.
+They’ll be especially careful to clean out all the pathways (canals) in your tooth.

-Once the pulp has been removed, the endodontist may coat the area with a topical antibiotic to ensure that the infection is gone and to prevent reinfection.
+Once the pulp has been removed, the surgeon may coat the area with a topical antibiotic to ensure that the infection is gone and to prevent reinfection.
 Once the canals are cleaned and disinfected, the dentist will fill and seal the tooth with a sealer paste and rubber-like material called gutta-percha.
 They also may prescribe you oral antibiotics.

-The endodontist will end the procedure by filling the small opening in the top of the tooth with a soft, temporary material.
+The surgeon will end the procedure by filling the small opening in the top of the tooth with a soft, temporary material.
 This sealant helps prevent the canals from damage by saliva.

 Your tooth and gums might feel sore when the numbing medication wears off.
 Your gums might swell.
-Most dentists will have you treat these symptoms with over-the-counter pain medications such as acetaminophen (Tylenol) or ibuprofen.
-If the pain becomes extreme or lasts for more than a few days.
+Most dentists will have you treat these symptoms with over-the-counter pain medications such as acetaminophen (Tylenol) or ibuprofen (Advil).
+Call your dentist if the pain becomes extreme or lasts for more than a few days.